 young women in Manningham where she probably taught her needlework skills.

 by him as two of the happiest and sunniest years of his life.
-The identity of his wife, known to have been born in about 1815, is not known absolutely but she was most likely Elizabeth Ann Wardle,

 Between 1839 and 1869 he was stationed at 14 locations, mostly - reflecting the main influence of the New Connexion - throughout the north of England.
 These included Stalybridge, Liverpool,